fch-yk/d_05_04_telegram_photo/README.md

 # Space photos for Telegram

-The project scripts can be used for downloading space photos and upload them to Telegram channel.
+The project scripts can be used for downloading space photos and uploading them to your Telegram channel.

 ## Prerequisites